rafaelcuns/pykey/README.md

     <img src="readme_images/Tutorial3.png" alt="">
 3. Grab that password and put it with your email in the script

-Finally, whe can compile our script using Pyinstaller with: <code style="background-color: rgb(53, 53, 53); color: aliceblue;">pyinstaller -w --onefile --icon=app.ico Key.py</code>
+Finally, whe can compile our script using Pyinstaller with: <code style="background-color: rgb(53, 53, 53); color: aliceblue;">pyinstaller -w --onefile Key.py</code>

 It will generate a .EXE file that can be saved in any folder with the check and log files with it